jcocozza/cassidy-connector/strava/README.md

 		return
 	}
 ```

+Make sure that the server is shutdown before starting a new one otherwise attempting to listen on the same route will throw an error.

 ### Swagger (lower level)
 The swagger client can be accessed from the app struct via the `StravaClient`.